I have loved cartoons and comic strips since I was a kid, for their brilliant, compressed insights.

 Lynda's comics are intense and beautiful.
 They shake you up.
 They make you look.
 It's easy to care about Marlys.

-Calvin and Hobbes was a wonderful strip.
+Calvin and Hobbes is a wonderful strip.
 We should all have a friend like Hobbes.
-Bill Watterson also retired from cartooning, on January 1, 1996.
+Bill Watterson retired from cartooning, on January 1, 1996.
+His cartoons are being replayed on GoComics.

 This is a great tabloid produced in Santa Cruz, California, by Thom Zajac.
 It comes out every two weeks, and has dozens of editorial cartoons from newspapers around the world, distilling facts and opinion about the facts into concise pictures.
 The Comic News was the first cartoon newspaper: now there are about thirty.
 It used to reprint The Far Side.